rishucoding/reproduce_isca23_cpu_DLRM_inference/replicate_figures.md

 Note: the latency value to grep should be part of line: "Average latency per example: 66.007ms".
 So, 66.007 is going to be noted and used for speedup calculations.

+Note: Directory scripts contain the bash scripts to obtain the latency numbers needed for various figures.
+To run any script, you must first copy the script to the MODELS_PATH.

 ## Steps to replicate Figure 13
 1. To collect baseline latency values: run scripts/fig13/1core/normal_run_1c.sh and scripts/fig13/24core/normal_run_24c.sh
 2. To collect latency values with hardware prefetcher disabled: first disable the hardware prefetcher using steps shown in README.md, and then use (1)